-There were no economic refundings for the years ended June 30, 2022 and 2021.
+There were no economic refundings for the years ended June 30, 2023 and 2022.

-NOTE 9 REBATE LIABILITY
+NOTE 10 REBATE LIABILITY

 In accordance with the Internal Revenue Code (IRC), the Fund may record a rebate liability for excess investment earnings in tax-exempt bond and note issues.
 The excess investment earnings arise due to actual investment yields earned by the Fund being greater than yields permitted to be retained by the Fund under the IRC.
 The IRC requires 90% of such excess investment earnings to be remitted to the United States Treasury every five years and in full at the final redemption of the bonds.
 Interest income on the Statements of Revenue, Expenses, and Changes in Net Position is reduced by the rebate liability due to excess investment earnings.
-The increase/decrease in fair value of investments on the Statements of Revenue, Expenses and Changes in Net Position is adjusted by the change in the estimated rebate liability due to change in fair value of investments.
 CDA has no rebate liability from interest income or from unrealized gains on mortgage-backed securities.
-For the years ended June 30, 2022 and 2021, CDA had no rebate liability to record for excess investment earnings in tax-exempt bond issues.
+For the years ended June 30, 2023 and 2022, CDA had no rebate liability to record for excess investment earnings in tax-exempt bond issues.

-NOTE 10 LONG-TERM OBLIGATIONS
+NOTE 11 LONG-TERM OBLIGATIONS

-Changes in long-term obligations for the years ended June 30, 2022 and 2021 were as follows:
+Changes in long-term obligations for the years ended June 30, 2023 and 2022 were as follows: